realmocaccino/jauntyslider/README.md

 <ul data-jauntyslider>
 ```

-Alternatively, you can initialize JavaScript in your script:
+Alternatively, you can initialize Jauntyslider in your script:

 ```js
 document.querySelector('ul').jauntyslider()